GreenDelta/openLCA2-manual/src/installation/update.md

 After starting the new version, your existing databases will still be visible and can be opened from the database list.

-## Installing a new openLCA Version

-To update openLCA, download the desired version from the openLCA website and extract the zip archive to a new folder.
-This installation does not overwrite existing versions, allowing you to keep several openLCA versions available if required.

-After installing the new version, start the software normally.
-All previously used database folders will still be visible in the database list.

-## Opening an existing Database in a newer Version
+## Opening an existing Database in a newer version

 When opening a database created with an older openLCA version, the software checks whether the database structure matches the version requirements.
 If the structure differs, openLCA will prompt you to [update the database](../databases/database_update.md).

 Before performing the update, openLCA may ask whether you want to create a backup of the database.
 Creating a backup is recommended for important projects but can be skipped if a backup already exists.

 During the update, openLCA modifies only the **database structure**, not the actual data.
-All processes, flows, product systems, and results remain unchanged.
+All processes, flows, product systems, and results remain **unchanged**.

 However, after the update is completed, the database **cannot be opened with older versions of openLCA** anymore.

-## Compatibility Considerations
+## Compatibility considerations

 The database update process is generally reliable for **incremental updates**, such as moving from one minor version to the next.